-In the New-Keynesian model, which builds a sticky-price edifice on neoclassical foundations, the multiplier can be above one provided that three assumptions are satisfied (Gali et al., 2007): (i) prices are sticky, (ii) the central bank response to changes in government spending is not too strong, and (iii) household's MPC out of transitory income is large enough.
+In the New-Keynesian model, which builds a sticky-price edifice on neoclassical foundations, the multiplier can be above one provided that three assumptions are satisfied (Gali et al., 2007):33 (i) prices are sticky, (ii) the central bank response to changes in government spending is not too strong, and (iii) household's MPC out of transitory income is large enough.
 With (iii), the increase in disposable income brought about by higher government spending can compensate the negative wealth effect and thus lead to an increase in household consumption and to a multiplier above one.
-While Gali et al. (2007) allow for a large MPC out of transitory income by assuming the existence of rule-of-thumb consumers (who behave "hand-to-mouth" by consuming all of their disposable income), their assumption is motivated by the existence of financial frictions and by the fact that a sizable fraction of households have close to zero liquid wealth and face high borrowing costs (Kaplan et al., 2014).
+While Gali et al. (2007) allow for a large MPC out of transitory income by

-and $m^-$ ) than shocks to overall government spending (see Table 1 or Table 2).
-Thus, while the distribution of news shocks does make the average Ramey multiplier $m^{News}$ smaller (closer to its $m^+$ value), this effect is not enough to compensate the fact that $m^{+,News} > m^{+,G}$ and $m^{-,News} > m^{-,G}$ .
+32One may wonder whether such a "composition effect" between m^+ and m^- should also imply that the average multiplier for government spending shocks -call it m^G (Auerbach and Gorodnichenko, 2012)- is larger than the average multiplier for news shocks to defense spending -call it m^{News} (Ramey and Zubairy, 2016).
+However, m^G and m^{News} refer to different types of government spending (defense purchases only versus all federal, state and local purchases), and news shocks to defense spending have larger multipliers (for both m^+ and m^-) than shocks to overall government spending (see Table 1 or Table 2).
+Thus, while the distribution of news shocks does make the average Ramey multiplier m^{News} smaller (closer to its m^+ value), this effect is not enough to compensate the fact that $m^{+,News} > m^{+,G}$ and $m^{-,News} > m^{-,G}$.
 As a result, we find $m^{News} > m^G$ in Table 1 and 2 (as in Ramey and Zubairy, 2016).

-&lt;sup>35The discussion of New-Keynesian models with government spending is not meant to be exhaustive, and other mechanisms can generate a multiplier above 1 (see e.g., Kormilitsina and Zubairy, 2016).
+33The discussion of New-Keynesian models with government spending is not meant to be exhaustive, and other mechanisms can generate a multiplier above 1 (see e.g., Kormilitsina and Zubairy, 2016).
 The goal of the discussion is to highlight simple channels that can lead to an asymmetric multiplier.